-When people say “my 16 year old self never would have imagined…” well my sixteen year old self never would have imagined what I actually ended up going through at sixteen, that to this day really still causes me some grief.
-Because that’s the super awesome thing about grief, it really finds a way to latch on and effect your day-to-day…year-after-year.
+When people say “my 16-year-old self never would have imagined…” well my sixteen-year-old self never would have imagined what I actually ended up going through at sixteen, that to this day really still causes me some grief.
+That’s the super awesome thing about grief, it really finds a way to latch on and affect your day-to-day…year-after-year.

-When I was a sixteen years old I had quite the year…
+When I was sixteen years old I had quite the year…

 - My grandpa passed away

 - My 20-year-old cousin got hit by the Skytrain in Vancouver BC and passed away

 - One of my family’s closet friends (my dad’s best friend in fact) had a heart attack and passed away on my birthday–right as I was about to blow out the candles on my cake.